1987 PBA All-Filipino Conference finals: Game 1

-Great taste had their largest lead at 109–70, in a surprising lopsided win for the Coffee Makers.
+Great taste had their largest lead at 109–70, in a surprising lopsided win.

 Game 2

 Great Taste leads by as much as 16 points in the final quarter but got a scare from a three-point shooting of Naning Valenciano.
 The Coffee Makers answered every short-lived uprising in the last two minutes with clutch hits by Ricardo Brown and Allan Caidic.

 Game 3

 Going into the last 12 minutes of the game with Great Taste up by five points, 80–75, a 16–4 run by the Coffee Makers open up a 17-point deficit, 96–79, and looks headed for an easy win and a victory celebration until the Coffee Kings, behind the blazing hands of Bogs Adornado and Ludovico "Naning" Valenciano, suddenly trimmed down the lead to a single margin.
 The score was 107–99 in favor of Great Taste when Naning Valenciano drained in three consecutive triples in a 9–2 burst as the Coffee Kings came within a point, 108–109, the Coffee Makers didn't call a timeout and Abe King was fouled with four seconds remaining, King muffed his two free throws that gave Hills Bros a chance to reverse the outcome of the game, unfortunately, time ran out as Marte Saldaña failed to score as the buzzer sounded.